openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 ## Motivation

-Implement an operator, tentatively called `aws-load-balancer-operator`, which deploys and manages an instance of the lb-operator.
+Implement an operator, tentatively called `aws-load-balancer-operator`, which deploys and manages an instance of lb-controller.
 The operator will be distributed through Operator Hub.

 ### Goals